dongahn/resource-query/README.md

 For example, you are visiting
-a `socket` vertex and `dfu` contains a map of all of the resources that are at its subtree.
-For instance, 18 compute cores and 4 units of 16GB.
+a `socket` vertex and `dfu` contains a map of all of the resources that are at its subtree, which may be 18 compute cores and 4 units of 16GB.
 Further, if the resource request was `slot[1]->socket[2]->core[4]`, the passed `resources` at the `socket` vertex visit level